 You can find out more in the FAQs below.

-The out of commerce works working group has developed a number of FAQs related to the transposition of the Copyright in the Digital Single Market (CDSM) Directive; key concepts in the CDSM Directive; stakeholder dialogues; the system in practice; and territoriality.
-The choice of questions is guided by the most pressing questions of members of the working group.
+The out of commerce works working group developed a number of FAQs related to the transposition of the Copyright in the Digital Single Market (CDSM) Directive; key concepts in the CDSM Directive; stakeholder dialogues; the system in practice; and territoriality.
+The choice of questions was guided by the most pressing questions of members of the working group.
 They were first published in September 2022.
-The working group will continuously review these questions and recommendations in the answers.
 For any comments or suggestions, please reach out to [email protected].

 The information in the FAQs should not be used as professional or legal advice (if you need specific advice, we recommend consulting a suitably qualified professional).